aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Lab-Scenario-Preview/module3-unit4.md

 After completing this lab, you will be able to:

-- Create the VNet and gateway subnet
++ Task 1: Create the VNet and gateway subnet
-- Create the virtual network gateway
++ Task 2: Create the virtual network gateway

 ### Architecture Diagram